Today’s Plan has announced they will shutdown on March 12, 2024. We have support for them until this time.

 As Fitbug is transitioning its business model, they have removed its Fitbug API, and we have removed this service.
 All existing data in your account from Fitbug is safely stored unless you issue a reset, but no new data will be received.

 TrainingPeaks API has changed on December 7th, 2016, and some of our features were impacted:

 Should you have any further questions, please feel free to contact us.

 Garmin Connect made changes to their API, which is summarized here.

 Fitbit removed Blood Pressure and Glucose tracking from their API.

-Nike Fuel has changed their developer program and has not extended invitations to existing partners.
-At this time, users which have already configured their account in FitnessSyncer will continue to have access to their data, however, we will not be able to extend this ability to new users.
+Nike Fuel has changed its developer program and has not extended invitations to existing partners.
+At this time, users who have already configured their account in FitnessSyncer will continue to have access to their data.
+However, we will not be able to extend this ability to new users.
 That said, most of the data should be available within Google Fit and Apple Health.
 We apologize for the inconvenience.